 - Provide backup in case of a failure

 What is Ola technology stack?

-So here’s the question for you: what technologies does Ola rely on?
-Here is a basic technology stack used for making Ola apps:
+So here’s a question for you: on what technologies does Ola rely?
+Here is the basic technology stack used for many Ola apps:

 Application and Data

 If you want to receive a full tech stack for an Ola-like app, please do not hesitate to contact us at email@example.com.

 How much money does Ola make?